Nobina: History

 The acquisition of Swebus was partly financed through bond loans, which led to a financial restructure finalized on 4 October 2005, where the loans were converted to €160 million worth of shares in Concordia Bus AB.
 The holders of the loans assumed 97.5% of the shares, leaving only 2.5% to Concordia Bus BV and its owners.
 This meant that Concordia Bus AB became the new head of the group and considered a Swedish group of companies.
 Concordia Bus BV and its subsidiary Concordia Bus Holding AB have since become defunct.
 Major new shareholders included Bluebay Asset Management (27%), Bear Stearns (17%), Avenue Capital (11%), Fidelity Funds (9%) and Lone Star (7%).

 In March 2006, Concordia Bus Fleet AB was formed to maintain all leased and owned buses, where all leased buses would belong to Concordia Bus Fleet, while all owned buses would belong to Swebus BusCo AB, both companies with the same management.
 By 1 March 2007 all 3,503 buses had been transferred from the operating companies and then leased back to them, with the exception of some special buses in Sweden.
 On 4 December 2006, Interbus was sold to Strömma Turism & Sjöfart AB.
 By 1 July 2007, SBC changed name to Concordia Bus Norge AS.

-19 October 2008, Concordia Bus Danmark A/S commenced their first PSO contract for Movia at North Zealand.
+On 19 October 2008, Concordia Bus Danmark A/S commenced their first PSO contract for Movia at North Zealand.
 Later, operations have been expanded to Jutland.

-1 December 2009, the whole group of companies changed name from Concordia Bus to Nobina, with the exception of Swebus Express.
+On 1 December 2009, the whole group of companies changed name from Concordia Bus to Nobina, with the exception of Swebus Express.
 The "Nordic" names were also changed to "Europe", apparently showing that Nobina are considering trying their luck outside the Nordic region.
 As the name Swebus was now available, Swebus Express started trading as just Swebus, while the real name of the company is still Swebus Express AB.